 The Plunge Air is a full-size tub that can hold 105 gallons of water and can get down to 39 degrees Fahrenheit.
 But here’s the part we really appreciate about this cold tub: there are three buying options, all with different price points.

 You can purchase Plunge Air without a chiller (which means you’ll use your own ice), with a chiller that only controls cold water, or a chiller that can create both hot and cold water temperatures.
 We tested the non-chiller option.
+The option for a WiFi-controlled chiller earns the plunge Air a 5 out of 5 for conveniences.

 You’ll also get all the standard sanitation system equipment you get with The Plunge, which includes a 20 Micron Filter and ozone sanitation.

-GGR Head of Content Nicole Davis says the Plunge Air is super durable.
+GGR Director of Content Nicole Davis says the Plunge Air is super durable.
 She was able to lean on the sides getting in and out, but did notice some slight warping on the edge in the middle of the tub.
 For this reason, she gives a 4 out of 5 stars to both the durability and the construction of the Plunge Air.

 However, Nicole and our other experts note that even with slight warping, this tub doesn’t require periodical re-inflating like some of the other cold plunges we’ve tested.
 Our team also noticed during the initial assembly that the hoses, chiller, and other components were higher quality and more durable than other tubs.

-Price$1,190 (without chiller) $3,490 (with chiller) $3,890 (hot and cold water capabilities)
+$1,190 (without chiller) $3,490 (with chiller) $3,890 (hot and cold water capabilities)

 Pros

-• Portable
+Portable

 Cons